kickstartDS/storybook-addon-jsonschema/README.md

 ## What it's for

 Three things you can use this addon for:
-1. Explore associated JSON Schema documentation, in a nicely organized fashion
+1. Explore associated JSON Schema documentation, in a nicely organized fashion in the `JSON Schema Explorer`
-2. Configure components through Controls, copy the resulting JSON as a starting point or template for API-usage / data generation purposes
+2. Configure components through Controls, copy the resulting JSON as a starting point or template for API-usage / data generation purposes in the `JSON Code Editor`
-3. Paste JSON to validate data or preview component state
+3. Paste JSON to validate data or preview component state in the `JSON Code Editor`

 ## Getting started